 The islands have many parks with diverse wildlife, and you’ll get a unique perspective of Toronto across the water.
 If it’s warm, pack a lunch and take advantage of the picturesque picnic areas at Gibraltar Point Lighthouse Park.

-If you’re traveling with children, take the kids to the Centreville Amusement Park.
+Families might prefer a visit to the Centreville Amusement Park.
 Built to resemble an old western town, the thrill-seekers’ park offers over 30 amusements and rides.

 Biking is one of the most popular activities on the islands.
 Cyclists will enjoy the 20 kilometres of paved pathways, running from one end to the other at a total distance of 4.5 kilometres.